flutter/devtools/CONTRIBUTING.md

 You can also try running the app in the Flutter desktop embedder on linux or macos.

-*NOTE:* The Linux desktop version only works with the master branch of Flutter.
-Synch'ing to a the master branch of Flutter may fail with a runner version error.
+*NOTE:* The Linux desktop version only works with the master branch of Flutter (and sometimes this is true for MacOS as well).
+Syncing to a the master branch of Flutter may fail with a runner version error.
 If this occurs run `flutter create .` from `devtools/packages/devtools_app`, re-generates files in the linux and macos directories.